kenlee5408/LambdaMF/README.md

 	sh run_no_regularization_experiment.sh

+run experiments of checking the optimization and optimum of LambdaMF with MSE regularization:

+	sh test_experiment.sh

-log file of training/testing/model norm will be in MSElog/ , L2log/ , NOlog/
+log file of training, testing, model_norm and convergence will be in MSElog/ , L2log/ , NOlog/ and log/

-you can use tail (in linux environment) command to see the result, for example:
+you can use tail or vim (in linux environment) command to see the result, for example:

-	tail MSElog/m.test.50.0
+	tail MSElog/m.test.50.log10

 general usage: